This page is not updated yet.

 ColecoVision.dk has nothing to do with the sale and

 production of the Super Game Module, nor even the Super Game Cartridge.

 All questions should be directed to:

-The SGM Games and the SGM Module belongs to Opcode Games, Franklin, Ma.
+The SGM Games and the SGM Module belongs to Opcode Games LLC.

-All images and all text in this documention is published by: Eduardo Mello, Opcode Games and reproduced by ColecoVision.dk
+All images and all text in this documentation is published by: Eduardo Mello, Opcode Games and reproduced by ColecoVision.dk

-Please report errors so it can be corrected.
+Please report errors or confirmed changes so it can be corrected.